imthaq/Rush-Hour-Game-Assembly-Language/README.md

 * `savegame.txt`: Stores the serialized data of a saved session.

 ## 👥 Credits
-Developed by [Your Name] for the COAL Course Project.
+Developed by *Imtishal Haq* for the COAL Course Project.
+Credits to Course Instructor *"Sir Shahbaz Hassan"* and Lab Instructor *"Sir Umair Khalid"*